ecommerce, ecommerce platforms, ecommerce business insurance

-Although personalisation has many perks, it is also highly time-consuming.
+Although personalization has many perks, it is also highly time-consuming.
 That is where Artificial Intelligence (AI) technologies such as chatbot services like Bahasa.ai helps to automate the process.
-Bahasa.ai is an Indonesia-based startup automating conversations on multiple chat platforms and improving the digital customer experience with prompt responses round the clock.
-These AI chatbots can play a big part in learning about shoppers and creating personalised experiences by understanding the shoppers’ preferences.
+Bahasa.ai is an Indonesia-based startup automating conversations on multiple chat platforms and improving the digital customer experience with prompt responses around the clock.
+These AI chatbots can play a big part in learning about shoppers and creating personalized experiences by understanding the shoppers’ preferences.
 Bahasa.ai has been deployed in some of the top businesses like Dana, Sinarmas Bank, and Tokopedia.

 Clear Opportunities for Innovation and Disruption